 So, my bad on not realizing exactly what I was getting.
 It’s not the fault of A-Case; they weren’t being misleading.

-So, I opened the package to see all the aluminum sheets, cotter pins, and magnets, as well as an instructional pamphlet.
+So, I opened the package to see all the steel sheets, cotter pins, and magnets, as well as an instructional pamphlet.

 I read through the instructions, and while they’re clearly written with pictures, it’s still a bit confusing.
 The instructions aren’t poorly written or anything, it’s just that the process of assembly is a little tricky to understand at first.